data-drift/data-drift/self-hosting/k8s/README.md

 Modify the `.env.secret` file by adding the appropriate values for your secrets.

+4. Configure the ingress

+In the ingress file, replace the `-host: datadrift.REPLACE_WITH_YOUR_DOMAIN` in the rules section In the ingress file, replace the `-datadrift.REPLACE_WITH_YOUR_DOMAIN` in hosts section

-4. Apply the deployment resources using Kustomize:
+5. Apply the deployment resources using Kustomize:

 ```bash
 kubectl apply -k .